-The Audit Committee will determine whether any action or response necessary appropriate in respect of a communication, and it will take or direct such action as it deems appropriate.
-Such action may include engaging external advisers, for which funding will available.
-The determinations made by the Audit Committee in respect of each communication and any SMC Group-wide Whistleblowing Policy (the "Policy").
-It provides that all complaints on accounting, internal accounting controls, financial auditing or reporting matters may be communicated to the General Counsel and Compliance Officer (the "Compliance Officer"), if such concerns involves the Compliance Officer, then the same may be communicated to the President.
-The said complaints are ultimately referred to the Audit Committee, which complaints may be on anonymous basis which shall be placed in confidential files and will be retained for seven (7) years or for such longer time as the Audit Committee may deem necessary.
-If it is unclear whether communication involves accounting, auditing, internal accounting controls or financial reporting matters, the Compliance Officer shall likewise direct such communication to the Audit Committee, with a note to that effect.
+The Audit Committee will determine whether any action or response is necessary or appropriate respect and it communication, will take or direct such action as it deems appropriate.
+Such action may include engaging external advisers, for which funding will be available.
+The determinations made by the Audit Committee in respect of each communication and any further action taken will be recorded in the log maintained for such purpose by the Compliance Officer or a person designated by the Audit Committee if the Compliance Officer is the subject of communication.
+These determinations may be recorded based on the standard categories established by the Audit Committee, which may include: the communication is not a "complaint" or "concern", as contemplated by the financial reporting matters, the Compliance Officer shall likewise direct such communication to the Audit Committee, with a note to that effect.